SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ### Eligible for voting

 Every person who is a member of the GitHub organization "Sovereign Cloud Stack" is eligible for voting.
+In order to be able to vote an onboarding onto the IAM of the SCS Project needs to happen.

 ### Electoral management

 The voting process is governed by the _Forum SCS-Standards_.
 Voting is done using the [Condorcet Internet Voting Service](https://civs.cs.cornell.edu).
 This is the same system as is [being used by the OpenInfra foundation](https://wiki.openstack.org/wiki/Election_Officiating_Guidelines#Running_the_election_itself).

+### Voting period

+The voting will be open for a week.

+### Announcement

+The voting will be announced on the SCS-Members Mailinglist as well as on the [Generl & Announcements Matrix Room](#scs-general:matrix.org).
+Enlisted voters will receive e-mails to their with the IAM system registered e-mail address.

 ### Mechanisms